emqx/cloud-docs/en_US/connect_to_deployments/nodejs_sdk.md

   - SSL/TLS Port: **8883**
   - WebSocket Port: **8083**
   - WebSocket over TLS/SSL Port: **8084**
-- You can also [create an EMQX Cloud deployment](../create/overview.md). after the deployment status is **running**, you can get the connection information in the deployment overview page.
-In addition, you should set a username and password in the `Authentication & ACL` > `Authentication` page for connection verification.
+- You can also [create your own MQTT broker](../create/overview.md).
+After the deployment is in running status, you can find connection information on the deployment overview page.
+And for the username and password required in the later client connection stage, you can navigate to the **Authentication & ACL** -> **Authentication** section for the setting.

 ## Install Dependencies